The winners of the TurboTax giveaway were

 Money Smarts says that retirement isn’t all-or-nothing.
 Don’t give up just because you don’t think you can save up the magic number of dollars you’ve been told you need.
 A modest retirement is better than a poor retirement.

-Larry MacDonald has a huge roundup of RRSP articles.
+Larry MacDonald (this web page has disappeared) has a huge roundup of RRSP articles.
 If you’re trying to learn more about RRSPs, some of these articles can help.

 Million Dollar Journey explains the danger of chasing dividend yields.
 Spoiler alert: the danger is loss of capital (dropping stock price) from unsustainable yields.